BrownieO/mari0-2/AI-DECLARATION.md

 ## Notes

 - AI generated the actor destruction function
-- AI fixed crashes of the player somersault animation
+- AI fixed a crash when the somersault animation of the player did not exist
 - All output was reviewed by a human
 - All other code is human-written